Someone wrote me:

 And I responded:

-Sorry to take a while to get back to you.
 Your question is a good one.
 It would be easier if there were a simple answer to the whole question of control.
 If trying to control was really just a bad thing, then we all would have given it up a long time ago!

 But trying to control is a natural impulse because it works sometimes.
 It turns out that something only has to work sometimes in order for a behavior to be reinforced.
 In psychology, they call this an intermittent reward, and it is a more powerful reinforcement than a constant reward.
 So it is natural that we try to control things, even though it only occasionally works and therefore more often leads to wasted effort and even suffering.